jpratt9/john-pratt.com/src/frontend/content/posts/python-web-scraping-tutorial/index.md

 ### Help!
 The Website Blocked Me.
 Now What?

 Don't panic.
-It's almost never personal-just an automated system doing its job.
+It's almost never personal - just an automated system doing its job.
 Getting blocked is a clear signal that your scraper is behaving too much like a bot and not enough like a human.

 When this happens, here's my typical troubleshooting checklist:

 * **Check Your User-Agent:** Are you sending a realistic `User-Agent` header with your requests?
 Without one, you're basically announcing you're a script.
 * **Slow Down:** Seriously, just add a `time.sleep()` between requests.
 A few seconds of patience can make all the difference and keeps you from overwhelming the server.
 * **Use Proxies:** For any serious scraping job, you'll want to route your requests through a pool of rotating IP addresses.
 This prevents your personal IP from getting flagged and banned.

 ---
 Need to build a scalable, custom solution for your data or automation needs? **Pratt Solutions** specializes in cloud infrastructure, software engineering, and advanced automation to deliver measurable business impact.
 Explore our technical consulting services at [https://john-pratt.com](https://john-pratt.com).